onurkarakoc79/AutoFocus/README.md

 * Enhancing focus adjustment speed.
 * Reducing system size for compact applications.
 * Extending use cases to include robotics and industrial automation.

+## Contact

+If you have any questions, feedback, or inquiries related to the project, feel free to reach out to me:

+My personal mail: onurkarakoc79@gmail.com

+I appreciate your interest in my projects and look forward to collaborating with you in the fascinating field of scientific exploration and discovery.